kanavsinglaa/Othelo.Ai/README.md

 # Othelo.Ai
 This Ai uses alpha beta prunning and smart heuristics to beat other agents in the game of Othelo.
+#### Please drop a star if you find this helpful or atleast mildly exciting ;)
+###### Note: This project is based on one used in Columbia University’s Artificial Intelligence Course (COMS W4701).
+Special thanks to Dr. Daniel Bauer, who developed the starter code that's further extended.

 ## Results
 The following is the result of our smart heuristic agent using alpha beta prunning against random and basic heuristic agents: